vzubarieva/my-first-webpage/README.md

 ## Description

-_{This demonstration site shows how new stydent who only start learning HTML made their first web page by using tags and elements.
+_This demonstration site shows how new stydent who only start learning HTML made their first web page by using tags and elements.
 On the page "My favourite things" user can read information about pearson Mike and his favorite things.
-This web page was also made first time in new student's life and shows how student undertand writing HTML }_
+This web page was also made first time in new student's life and shows how student undertand writing HTML _

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop_
 * _Navigate to the top level of the directory_
-* _Open my-first-webpage.html
+* _Open my-first-webpage.html_

 ## Known Bugs